Jean-Georges Vongerichten

-Jean-Georges Vongerichten at his flagship restaurant, Jean-Georges, 2007.

 Jean-Georges Vongerichten (/de/; /fr/; born March 16, 1957) is a French-American chef.
 Vongerichten owns restaurants in Miami Beach, Las Vegas, London, Paris, Shanghai, Philadelphia, and Tokyo, as well as New York's Jean-Georges restaurant and Tangará Jean Georges in São Paulo's Palácio Tangará, by Oetker Collection.
 He is head chef of Eden Rock, St Barths.
 Vongerichten is the author of five cookbooks, two with Mark Bittman.